richardchien/fusion-cache/README.md

 These two classes both use modified `LruCache` to achieve LRU cache. `MemCache` uses `LruCache` to maintain strong references of objects, and `DiskCache` uses `LruCache` to maintain names (key) and sizes of the cache files while the actual files are stored in the cache directory.

+Note: In v1.0.0-beta3, a new class `DiskCache2`, which is based on `DiskLruCache`, was added.
+Now `FusionCache` defaultly use `DiskCache2` as disk cache.
+In addition, for the compatibility with `DiskCache2`, `DiskCache` is now using `.0` suffix for cache file name.
+If you need to use separate disk cache, choose `DiskCache` or `DiskCache2` as you like.

 ## Usage

 Add dependency in `build.gradle`: